+It’s hopefully clear now that it can be hard to tell the difference between ADHD and grief.
 If you find that you are noticing some or many of the symptoms above, here are steps you can take.

 1. Talk to caregivers about any big changes in a child’s life.
 Teachers and health practitioners should check in with caregivers about big changes in a child’s life and remember that death is not the only thing a child may grieve.
 This collaboration increases a child’s chances of accessing support.